rogeryeosgit/QTProject/README.md

 # Learning Experience

 18/01/2020
-- After not using it for a while, google's person api can deactivated, trying to ractify by updating dependencies
+- After not using it for a while, google's legacy person api is deactivated, trying to ractify by updating dependencies
+- Need to implement logging properly, if not public can see errors

 23/03/2019
 - What are best practices to use Express together with Vue frontend